 Policy Brief: A Vision of Arts and Culture as Essential and Integral to a More Just and Equitable City

-At the end of the month, we presented a letter and policy brief to Mayor-Elect de Blasio, new and continuing City Council Members and the Transition Team.
-We look forward to upcoming conversations.
+In December 2013, we presented a policy brief to Mayor-Elect de Blasio, new and continuing City Council Members and the Transition Team.
+We look forward to ongoing conversations.

 If you aren’t at the table… – Talking Transition Tent Tuesday, November 19, 5-6pm Canal and Sixth Avenue, NYC – Join NOCD-NY (Naturally Occurring Cultural Districts New York) to discuss how arts and culture play an integral role in a just and equitable city.
 We will share recommendations for how the new mayor and city […]